rebekahschrader/hello-world/README.md

 # hello-world

-This is a practice repository
-To learn about how GitHub and Git work
+This is a practice repository to learn how Git and Github work